Goth Wardrobe on a Budget

 Even on a tight budget, you can still make use of the sales that Goth brands have to offer.
 There is almost always a sale on for different companies due to season change or new ranges about to be released, so make the most of the reductions.
 One of these being Blue Banana, which is a great site for finding well known branded clothing at a reduced cost and the layout of the site makes it easy for you to strictly search within your price range.

 If you are rather creative, then there are many available options for you to DIY your new or even old clothes.
 Simply adding studs, spikes, skulls or lace can add a more Gothic vibe to your outfits at a very low cost.

 Most of these supplies can be found at your local art store; however, there are lots of companies online, such as the previously mentioned Wish.com, that have an extensive range of embellishments and materials available for you to purchase.

 DIY is also perfect for adding your own personal ''stamp'' to what you wear, and it allows your individuality to shine through but don't worry if you aren't naturally creative or able to perform your own little DIY projects.
 There are other options for you, such as adding more accessories to your chosen outfit.
 Large, bold necklaces or chunky spiked belts are an easy way for you to make a lasting impression.

 Where does the majority of your wardrobe come from?

-If you are ever feeling unsure of yourself when it comes to where you shop just remember that there wasn't always these Goth stores that we have today.
-In the beginning it was all down to creativity and making the most of what was available.
+If you are ever feeling unsure of yourself when it comes to where you shop, just remember that there weren't always these Goth stores that we have today.
+In the beginning, it was all down to creativity and making the most of what was available.
 It doesn't make you any less alternative to shop elsewhere.